david-bakin/website/gitpod/docs/configure/workspaces/ports.md

 **Example:** Prevent notifications for ports between 3000 and 8999.

-Ports won't be shown in VS Code Browser's Remote Explorer or in the `gp` CLI until they are opened.
+Ports won't be shown in VS Code Browser's PortsView, Remote Explorer or in the `gp` CLI until they are opened.

 ```yaml
 ports: